ManushreeGrover/technical-writing-prompteng/the journey of a web request.md

   <!-- **TODO:**Complete the three-way handshake-->
   ### Three-Way Handshake Process

-  The three-way handshake is a process that establishes a reliable connection between the client and server before the data transmission using three steps:
+  The three-way handshake is a process that establishes a reliable connection between the client and server before the data transmission in three steps:

   **1. SYN (Synchronize)**
   - The client sends a **SYN** (synchronize) packet to the server.